-When receiving the ML model provision request from the NWDAF containing AnLF, if the NWDAF containing MTLF can act as the FL server for the ML training, then FL is initiated by this NWDAF containing MTLF as FL server directly as described in clause 6.2C.2.1.
-Otherwise, the NWDAF containing MTLF should relocate the ML model provision request to an appropriate FL server as described in clause 6.2C.2.2, before that the NWDAF containing MTLF will discover the FL server first as described in clause 5.2.
+When receiving the ML model provision request from the NWDAF containing AnLF, if the NWDAF containing MTLF can act as the FL server for the ML training, then Federated Learning is initiated by this NWDAF containing MTLF as FL server directly as described in clause 6.2C.
+Otherwise, the NWDAF containing MTLF should reject ML model provision request,then the ML model consumer should try to select another NWDAF for ML model provisioning.

 Before FL procedure is initiated by FL server, appropriate FL clients should be discovered by FL server as decribed clause 5.2.